gaborfekete85/nb-iot/server/README.md

-# WiseQueue Server NodeJS, Express
+# AlarmOn Server NodeJS, Express

 ## Requirements - Detailed in the parent readme